 Why Clark Wants You To Receive This Bill via U.S. Mail

-The reason Clark wants you to receive a paper copy of your credit card bill is that you’ll look at it differently: You’ll likely pay more attention to what you’ve spent.
+Clark wants you to receive a paper copy of your credit card bill because you’ll look at it differently: You’ll likely pay more attention to what you’ve spent.

 “With a paper bill, people will actually look, more likely than not, at their individual charges,” Clark says.
 “When they get an e-bill, they only look at the balance, the minimum payment due.
 They don’t actually look at the individual charges they have, because it’s more difficult with an e-bill by far than it is with a paper bill.”

-“Know that the banks didn’t do that as your friend; they did that as your adversary, conning you to go to e-statements on your credit cards, with consumer behavior being what it is,” he says.
+“Know that the banks didn’t do that as your friend; they did that as your adversary, conning you to go to e-statements on your credit cards, with consumer behavior being what it is.”

 How To Resume Paper Statements With Your Bank